fengtan/ldap-explorer/CONTRIBUTING.md

 This will compile the source code and install the extension in a new VS Code instance where you can test it.

-You may create a connection to the dummy LDAP servers with these parameters (see `.devcontainer/docker-compose.yml`):
+You may create a connection to the dummy LDAP server with these parameters (see `.devcontainer/docker-compose.yml`):

 | Parameter     | Value (explicit)             | Value (environment variable) |
 |---------------|------------------------------|------------------------------|